PG&E shares plunge on bankruptcy worries

-(Reuters) - PG&E Corp’s (PCG.N) shares plunged more than 18 percent on Monday after sources said the California utility is exploring filing for bankruptcy protection as it fears a big charge in the fourth quarter related potential liabilities from wildfires.
+Jan 7 (Reuters) - PG&E Corp’s shares plunged more than 18 percent on Monday after sources said the California utility is exploring filing for bankruptcy protection as it fears a big charge in the fourth quarter related potential liabilites from wildfires.

 Reuters reported on Friday the utility is considering the move for some or all of its businesses.
 The utility could take billions of dollars of liabilities from fatal blazes in 2018 and 2017.